Value-added tax (VAT)

 In addition, the so-called Mini One Stop Shop (MOSS) has been expanded to become a One Stop Shop (OSS) covering a range of other B2C transactions.
 The OSS enables:

-- cooperation with their own country tax administration even if the sale is of cross-border nature.
+- cooperation with their own country tax administration even if the sale is of a cross-border nature.

 As a member of the European Union, Poland belongs to a customs union, thus only goods imported from non-EU countries or exported from Poland to non-EU countries are subject to customs duties and formalities.
 Moreover, all the Community customs regulations are directly applicable in Poland.
 The most important act is the Community Customs Code and its implementing provisions, as well as the Community Customs Tariff.